-As part of some stipulated agreements between the Board of Forestry and Fire Protection (Board) and disciplined RPFs to resolve licensing cases, independent review is required of written timber harvest plans and other related documents done by the RPF while on probation before they are submitted to the California Department of Forestry and Fire Protection (Department) for review and possible approval.
+As part of some stipulated agreements between the Board of Forestry and Fire Protection (Board) and disciplined RPFs to resolve licensing cases, independent review is required of written professional work documents done by the RPF while on probation before they are submitted to the California Department of Forestry and Fire Protection (Department) for review and possible approval.
+This includes, but is not limited to, standard timber harvesting plans, emergency timber harvesting plans, modified timber harvesting plans, and any other type(s) of plans involving timber harvest or major amendments to any of these documents the Board may create in the future.
+Depending on the nature of the case, this review may also apply to Confidential Archaeological Addenda, stocking reports and other THP or non THP related documents.

 It is the intent of the Board that this type of review will increase the thoroughness and completeness of the work that goes into professional documents prepared by the RPF.
 The terms of an individual stipulated agreement are determined on a case by case basis.
 However, for informational purposes, a general summary of issues that an RPF can expect to be addressed in detail in the stipulated agreement include, among others, the following issues:

-- Designation of which documents must be reviewed. - Designation of qualifications for a reviewer, such as that the RPF be licensed, not currently subject to any pending disciplinary actions, and not subject to any conflicts of interest in the matter. - Establishing specific standards governing the review process, such as requirements for field or office checks, documentation of the review process, correcting identified deficiencies in reviewed documents, and certification of reviewed documents. - Establishing that the disciplined RPF is solely responsible for arranging for, and incurring the costs of, the independent review of his/her work product while on probation.
+- Designation of which documents must be reviewed, - Designation of qualifications for a reviewer, such as that the RPF be licensed, not currently subject to any pending disciplinary actions, and not subject to any conflicts of interest in the matter. - Establishing specific standards governing the review process, such as requirements for field or office checks, documentation of the review process, correcting identified deficiencies in reviewed documents, and certification of reviewed documents. - Establishing that the disciplined RPF is solely responsible for arranging for, and incurring the costs of, the independent review of his/her work product while on probation.